Much of what Coach Josh says here are things we’ve already said, but it doesn’t hurt to repeat it, just in case you’d like another opinion.

 Even worse than celebrities, some doctors are for hire.
 When you see an advertisement that features a doctor you’ve never heard of touting some new weight loss breakthrough, remember that he’s being paid.
 And, just like some celebrities, there are doctors out there that will say anything for a buck or two.
 Besides, many of these “doctors” aren’t the kind of medical professionals that the word conjures up.
 Many are doctors of dentistry, doctors of literature, or doctors in other fields that have little education in the areas of nutrition or weight loss.

 I know what it’s like to get ripped off.
 I know what it’s like to feel desperate and hopeless.
 I know what it’s like to spend money you don’t have on the hope of a body you can finally take pride in.
 But please folks, I beg you, the next time you hear about a new breakthrough diet plan, keep just one thing in mind: if it’s not something you can do for life, you’re not going to have long-term success.

 So there you have it.
 My top “ugly diet scams” to avoid.

 Arm yourself with these tips and you will get the flat belly results you want, while protecting yourself in the process.

 To a New You!

-Jeannie here– Josh is right and we have an excellent plan for you to consider.
+Jeannie here– Coach Josh is right and we have an excellent plan for you to consider.
 Our plan- totally FREE- will last your whole lifetime and you will no doubt become- slim, trim and most of all- healthy!
 Our One Day Diet- YUM!

 TO YOUR GOOD HEALTH!!